 The mayor of West Ham was attending a meeting at the West Ham Conference Hall.
 Within an hour of the explosion he was at the scene of the disaster and making arrangements to deal with the calamity, together with the Town Clerk.
-Staff of West Ham Council and a large number of organisations were soon on the scene to provide assistance for the injured and those made homeless.
+Staff of West Ham Council and various organisations were soon on the scene to provide assistance for the injured and those made homeless.
 The explosion took place in January and the weather was very cold.
-Over 300 women and children left homeless took shelter on the first night in various institutions or in private homes, many worried about missing husbands or injured children.
+Over 300 women and children left homeless took shelter on the first night in different institutions or in private homes, many worried about missing husbands or injured children.

 The following day the mayor formed the Explosion Emergency Committee.
 Nine shelters were opened at local schools, churches, and halls to immediately provide accommodation for 600 homeless.
 The Salvation Army, led by Mrs. Bramwell Booth, wife of General William Booth, established shelters in every available building, providing food and hot drinks.